zachnewburgh/top-headlines-cli-gem/README.md

 # TopHeadlines

 This gem allows users to view the top headlines from major news sources.
-It allows users to open the headlines directly from the command line.
+Users can open the headlines directly from the command line.
+Functionality includes: Bloomberg, CNN, Forbes, Fox News, The Guardian, Huffington Post, MSNBC, New York Times, and Wall Street Journal.

 ## Installation